image

 Project surveys

-Prior to the session, distribute project surveys to team members.
-These surveys should encourage reflection on project experiences, gather initial thoughts on successes and challenges, and provide a foundation for more in-depth conversations.
+Before the session, team members should be asked to complete project surveys.
+These surveys are designed to encourage reflection on project experiences and gather initial thoughts on successes, challenges, and other aspects of the project.
+They will also provide a foundation for more in-depth conversations during the lessons learned session.

 Categorising lessons learned

-Organise lessons into categories to facilitate analysis and retrieval.
-Common categories include:
+Lessons should be organised into specific categories to help with analysis and future retrieval.
+Common lesson categories include:

 Conducting lessons learned sessions